La-Gauffre/KaspaFungibleTokenProtocol/BondingCurve_AMM.md

 ## Abstract

-This paper introduces a covenant-based mechanism for launching and distributing tokens built on top of the [KaspaFungibleTokenProtocol](https://github.com/La-Gauffre/KaspaFungibleTokenProtocol/blob/main/KaspaFungibleTokenProtocol.md) with the states in **the same UTXO**.
+This paper introduces a covenant-based mechanism for launching and distributing tokens built on top of the [KaspaFungibleTokenProtocol](https://github.com/La-Gauffre/KaspaFungibleTokenProtocol/blob/main/KaspaFungibleTokenProtocol.md), with all states stored within **the same UTXO**.
 The proposed design combines two distinct liquidity phases: an initial **Bonding Curve** distribution phase, followed by a seamless transition to an **Automated Market Maker (AMM)**.

 During the first phase, tokens are issued deterministically along a predefined pricing curve, ensuring predictable and transparent price discovery from genesis.
 Once the bonding curve reaches its completion threshold, liquidity is migrated into an AMM, enabling continuous and decentralized trading.